Photo: RM, Arial Playas, Pink Fish Alebrije

 For travelers, educate yourself before you arrive.
 The Web is a great way to learn about a country’s traditions.
-Buy a guidebook and surf the Web.

 Figure out your own limits.
 Are you most comfortable in a gift store or in an artist workshop?
-Some programs are criticized as ‘hardship tours’ because of the amount of walking involved and rustic accomodations.
+Some programs are criticized as ‘hardship tours’ because of the amount of walking involved and rustic accommodations.
 If that’s not for you, stay in the city.